-IMPORTANT NOTICE REGARDING THE AVAILABILITY OF PROXY MATERIALS FOR THE STOCKHOLDER MEETING TO BE HELD ON MAY 19, 2011.
-OUR PROXY STATEMENT AND 2010 ANNUAL REPORT TO STOCKHOLDERS ARE AVAILABLE AT WWW.PROXYVOTE.COM.
+IMPORTANT NOTICE REGARDING THE AVAILABILITY OF PROXY MATERIALS FOR THE STOCKHOLDER MEETING TO BE HELD ON DECEMBER 13, 2012.
+OUR PROXY STATEMENT AND 2011 ANNUAL REPORT TO STOCKHOLDERS ARE AVAILABLE AT WWW.PROXYVOTE.COM.
 YOU WILL NEED THE 12 DIGIT CONTROL NUMBER LISTED ON YOUR PROXY CARD IN ORDER TO ACCESS THE SITE AND VIEW THE MATERIALS ONLINE.

-PACIFIC ETHANOL, INC. NOTICE OF THE 2011 ANNUAL MEETING OF STOCKHOLDERS TO BE HELD MAY 19, 2011
+PACIFIC ETHANOL, INC. NOTICE OF THE 2012 ANNUAL MEETING OF STOCKHOLDERS TO BE HELD DECEMBER 13, 2012

-NOTICE IS HEREBY GIVEN that the 2011 annual meeting ("Annual Meeting") of stockholders of Pacific Ethanol, Inc., a Delaware corporation, will be held at 9:00 a.m., local time, on May 19, 2011 at the Sheraton Grand Sacramento, 1230 J Street, Sacramento, California 95814, for the following purposes, as more fully described in the Proxy Statement accompanying this notice:
+NOTICE IS HEREBY GIVEN that the 2012 annual meeting ("Annual Meeting") of stockholders of Pacific Ethanol, Inc., a Delaware corporation, will be held at 9:00 a.m., local time, on Thursday, December 13, 2012 at the Sheraton Grand Sacramento, 1230 J Street, Sacramento, California 95814, for the following purposes, as more fully described in the Proxy Statement accompanying this notice:

-- 1. To elect seven directors to serve on our Board of Directors until the next annual meeting of stockholders and/or until their successors are duly elected and qualified.
+- To elect seven directors to serve on our Board of Directors until the next annual meeting of stockholders and/or until their successors are duly elected and qualified.
 The nominees for election are William L. Jones, Neil M. Koehler, Terry L. Stone, John L. Prince, Douglas L. Kieta, Larry D. Layne and Michael D. Kandris. - 2.
-To approve an amendment to our Certificate of Incorporation to effectuate a reverse split of our issued and outstanding shares of common stock at a ratio of between 1-for-3 and 1-for-7, inclusive, which ratio will be selected at the discretion of our Board of Directors, with any fractional shares that would otherwise be issuable as a result of the reverse split being rounded up to the nearest whole share (the "Reverse Stock Split"); provided, that our Board of Directors may abandon or delay the Reverse Stock Split in its sole discretion until the next annual meeting of stockholders to be held in 2012. - 3.
-To approve an amendment to our 2006 Stock Incentive Plan to increase the number of shares of common stock authorized for issuance under the plan from 6,000,000 shares to 8,500,000 shares (subject to the effects of the Reverse Stock Split, if approved and implemented). - 4.
-To ratify the appointment of Hein & Associates LLP as our independent registered public accounting firm for the year ending December 31, 2011. - 5.
+To approve an amendment to our 2006 Stock Incentive Plan to increase the number of shares of common stock authorized for issuance under the plan from 1,214,285 shares to 6,214,285 shares. - 3.
+To ratify the appointment of Hein & Associates LLP as our independent registered public accounting firm for the year ending December 31, 2012. - 4.
 To transact such other business as may properly come before the Annual Meeting or any adjournment(s) or postponement(s) thereof.

-All stockholders of record at the close of business on April 8, 2011 are entitled to notice of and to vote at the Annual Meeting and any adjournment(s) or postponement(s) thereof.
+All stockholders of record at the close of business on October 15, 2012 are entitled to notice of and to vote at the Annual Meeting and any adjournment(s) or postponement(s) thereof.